fenase/BigExcelCreator/README.md

 # Introduction
-Create exel files using OpenXML SAX.
+Create Excel files using OpenXML SAX.

 Note: This package is a work in progress.